autoapply/template-kubectl/README.md

 # template-kubectl

-Template repository with example data for using autoapply with kubectl.
+Template repository with example data for using [autoapply](https://github.com/autoapply/autoapply) with kubectl.

+>This is a _template repository_.
+To create a clean copy of the repository, click [Use this template](https://github.com/autoapply/template-kubectl/generate)

 To try it out, make sure you are connected to the correct Kubernetes cluster: